Skip to Content

 ashera expensive cat breed

 This is a big cat breed – Ashera cats can reach 4 feet tall when on their hind legs.
-This breed loves to climb and to play.
+This breed loves to climb and play.
 They can also be trained to go on walks.

 Ashera cat breed